hkwan16/cs151-halma/HALMA_RULES.md

 3. Players may play individually, each trying to reach the diagonally opposite yard.
 4. Players may also play in partnerships, with opposite or adjacent players helping each other.
 In partnership play, the first pair to yard all 26 of its counters wins.

-The article notes that Halma strategy is usually best with two players, because the four-player game becomes very complex.

 ## Turn Order